AI Scavenger Hunt: Part 2

 The Forgetter

-Human analogue: Anterograde amnesia + Goal neglect (understanding an instruction but losing track when absorbed in other content)
+Human analogue: Anterograde amnesia + Goal neglect

 What AI does remarkably well: Within a conversation, models maintain impressive coherence—tracking context, remembering details you mentioned, building on earlier exchanges.

 The edge we're exploring: This memory has limits.
 Like patients who can't form new long-term memories, the model's context window is finite.
-It can understand an instruction, follow it initially, then lose track.

 Strategies to try: